Home Adventure holidays 11 amazing things to do in Mauritius on a dream holiday

 A popular dish on the island is the ‘bol renverse’ – literally a ‘reversed or upside-down bowl’ which is a stir-fry with meat and/or vegetables, with rice, thick sauce and usually a fried egg at the top or bottom (depending on your point of view!).
 Very tasty and very filling

-This big green ‘Bus Snack’ restaurant in a converted bus was a popular place to stop for lunch
+This big green ‘Bus Snack’ restaurant in a converted bus in the south of Mauritius was a popular place to stop for lunch

-It’s pretty hard to visit Mauritius without trying a rum cocktail or two (I was very taken with the Ti Punch cocktail which was a delicious and powerful mix of rum, sugar syrup and lemons or limes) and it was fascinating to go to one of the newest rum distilleries on Mauritius at Chamarel and find out exactly rum is made, all the way from the sugar cane harvest to distillation.
+It’s hard to visit Mauritius without trying a rum cocktail or two (I loved the Ti Punch cocktail which was a delicious and powerful mix of rum, sugar syrup and lemons or limes) and it was fascinating to go to one of the newest rum distilleries on Mauritius at Chamarel and find out how rum is made, all the way from the sugar cane harvest to distillation.
 Best of all, there were eight rums to taste after the tour – and then an expertly-made pina colada.

 tasting eight rums at the Chamarel distillery